KashishJuneja101003/Juneja-Electricals/README.md

 ## Development Tools
 - Visual Studio Code (1.100.2) - For coding and project management
-- Excalidraw - For sketching wireframes and planning layouts
+- Canva - For sketching wireframes and planning layouts

 ## Documentation
 For a detailed overview of the project, including goals, design decisions, and future plans, see the [Project Documentation](Documentation/Project_Overview.md).